MicrosoftDocs/dynamics-365-intelligent-order-management/articles/copy-environments-that-use-intelligent-order-management.md

 ## Step 5: Prepare orchestrations for provider reinstallation

 To ensure clean provider reinstallation, remove provider actions from all orchestration flows.
+To prepare orchestrations for provider reinstallation, follow these steps:

 1. In the Intelligent Order Management app, go to **Orchestrations > Flows**.
 1. For each orchestration (published and unpublished):